 This rate guide is published to assist you in comparison shopping for your workers' compensation coverage.
-A company may choose to base its rates on (1) the Texas workers’ compensation classification relativities (relativities) established by the Commissioner of Insurance (Commissioner); (2) its own independent company-specific relativities filed by the company; or (3) loss costs filed by the National Council on Compensation Insurance (NCCI), which is an advisory organization to the Texas Department of Insurance (TDI).
+A company may choose to base its rates on its own independent company-specific relativities filed by the company or loss costs filed by the National Council on Compensation Insurance (NCCI), an advisory organization to the Texas Department of Insurance (TDI).

 The loss costs filed by NCCI for each classification are intended to cover the indemnity and medical benefits provided under the workers' compensation system in Texas, as well as the expenses associated with providing these benefits.
-Companies that choose to use the loss costs as a basis for their rates file a loss cost multiplier (LCM), which contemplates any other expenses associated with providing workers' compensation insurance, such as agents' commissions, profits and taxes for the company.
+Companies file a loss cost multiplier (LCM), which contemplates any other expenses associated with providing workers' compensation insurance, such as agents' commissions, profits and taxes for the company.

 The Texas classifications may differ significantly from those used in other states because they are specific to Texas businesses.
 Companies must use Texas classifications, but the rates for the individual classifications differ from one company to another.

-There are other factors that may be utilized to increase or decrease the employer´s premium.
-An experience rating modifier that reflects the employer´s past loss history may be applied to the premium.
-The employer may be able to negotiate the experience modifier downward if it has improved loss ratios or implemented improved safety programs.
-A schedule rating debit or credit may be applied to the premium depending on individual characteristics of the employer´s business that may not be reflected in the rate.
+There are other factors that may be utilized to increase or decrease the employer’s premium.
+An experience rating modifier that reflects the employer’s past loss history may be applied to the premium.
+A schedule rating debit or credit may be applied to the premium depending on individual characteristics of the employer’s business that may not be reflected in the rate.
 In addition, there are optional rating plans that may reduce premiums, such as deductibles or retrospective rating, which are available to eligible insureds.

 This section also indicates the maximum and minimum schedule rating debit or credit percentages that each company has filed.
 Schedule rating is optional and allows the company to adjust the premium based on individual characteristics of the business.
 The criteria and debits and credits do not have to be standard between companies.